One Day in Charleston: The Perfect Itinerary

 Aiken-Rhett House is managed by the Historic Charleston Foundation which also looks after Nathaniel Russell House.

-To get the most out of your visit to Aiken-Rhett, download the Historic Charleston Foundation app onto your iPhone so you can listen to the audio tour
+To get the most out of your visit to Aiken-Rhett, download the Historic Charleston Foundation app onto your iPhone so you can listen to the audio tour.

 You can purchase tickets in advance online.
 If you have time and are interested in seeing both Aiken-Rhett and Nathaniel Russell House on your visit to Charleston, you can purchase a combo ticket and save money over purchasing two separate tickets.

-See more of historical Charleston
+See more of historic Charleston

 Want to see more of the history of Charleston?
 Check out this highly-rated historical walking tour.